 - This concept is the reverse of synergy.
 In synergy, the combined part’s value is more than individual valuation, but in reverse synergy, the value of the individual parts is more than the combined parts.

-- Then it may sell off the business which is not adding extra operational value to the organization but can be sold for great cash in the market.
+- Then it may sell off the business, which is not adding extra operational value to the organization but can be sold for significant cash in the market.

 Characteristics of Restructuring